-Services that are covered for you What you must pay when you get these services Non-emergency transportation by ambulance is appropriate if it is Air Ambulance documented that the member's condition is such that other means of transportation could endanger the person's health and that Non-Emergency Ambulance transportation by ambulance is medically required. \$0 copayment per trip regardless of the number of trips Prior authorization requirements may apply.
-Ground Ambulance 20% coinsurance regardless of the number of trips Air Ambulance Annual wellness visit In-Network: There is no coinsurance, If you've had Part B for longer than 12 months, you can get an annual copayment, or deductible for the wellness visit to develop or update a personalized prevention plan based annual wellness visit. on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services Air Ambulance Annual wellness visit In-Network: There is no coinsurance, If you've had Part B for longer than 12 months, you can get an annual copayment, or deductible for the wellness visit to develop or update a personalized prevention plan based annual wellness visit. on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Bone mass measurement In-Network: There is no coinsurance, For qualified individuals (generally, this means people at risk of losing bone copayment, or deductible for mass or at risk of osteoporosis), the following services are covered every 24 Medicare-covered bone mass months or more frequently if medically necessary: procedures to identify measurement. bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-Breast cancer screening (mammograms) In-Network: There is no coinsurance, Covered services include: copayment, or deductible for • One baseline mammogram between the ages of 35 and 39 covered screening mammograms.
-One screening mammogram every 12 months for women aged 40 and Clinical breast exams once every 24 months Cardiac rehabilitation services In-Network: \$30 copayment Comprehensive programs of cardiac rehabilitation services that include Specialist's Office exercise, education, and counseling are covered for members who meet Outpatient Hospital certain conditions with a doctor's referral.
+Breast cancer screening (mammograms) In-Network: There is no coinsurance, Covered services include: copayment, or deductible for One baseline mammogram between the ages of 35 and 39 covered screening mammograms.
+One screening mammogram every 12 months for women aged 40 and Clinical breast exams once every 24 months Cardiac rehabilitation services In-Network: \$40 copayment Comprehensive programs of cardiac rehabilitation services that include Specialist's Office - Outpatient Hospital exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-Prior authorization requirements may apply Cardiovascular disease risk reduction visit (therapy for In-Network:
+Prior authorization requirements may apply

+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)